joshf/Indication/README.markdown

 This will log the count of the download and redirect the user to the file

 To show the downloads for one id only, call http://yoursite.com/SHTracker/show.php?id=mydownload1.
-To show just the count with no other text add "&plain" to the end of the URL.
+To show just the count with no other text add "-plain" to the end of the URL.
 The showing of counts could be done using an include or an iframe (see below)

 **Example Codes:**